 - Attend the department dinner for students interested in pediatrics (you will receive emails about this from the Pediatrics department). .
 The pediatrics department will also have additional meetings about interviewing, etc. throughout 4th year which they will contact you about.

 - Your advisor: It can be extremely helpful to find an advisor in Pediatrics at the end of third year/start of fourth year.

 - Tap into resources within our own pediatric residency program.
-For example, our former program directors Dr. Carraccio trained at St. Chris and current program director Dr. Guidice trained at Maryland.
+For example, current program director Dr. Guidice trained at Maryland and Dr. Cater trained at Children's National.
 They are both very knowledgeable about different programs and what the programs are looking for, very nice and approachable and willing to help you out.
 The deans in OSA who will be writing your MSPE letters are also a wonderful resource, and can give you some insight into pediatrics from an outsider’s perspective.

 - The department chairman, Dr. Steven Czinn, is a nationally known pediatric gastroenterologist.
 He trained at Rainbow Babies and Children’s Hospital in Cleveland.
 Some programs require a letter of recommendation from the department chair.
 You will have to be proactive to schedule an appointment to meet with him so he can get to know you before writing a letter.
 You will need to provide him with a copy of your personal statement, most recent CV, and any completed evaluations from pediatric rotations.
 Information about when and how to set up your appointment will be given to you at the meeting for students interested in pediatrics.